-- A. Develop (for newly authorized MS4s), implement, and enforce a program that: - i. provides equivalent protection to the NYS SPDES General Permit for Stormwater Discharges from Construction Activities, unless more stringent requirements are contained within this SPDES general permit; - ii. addresses stormwater runoff from new development and redevelopment projects to the small MS4 from projects that result in a land disturbance of greater than or equal to one-half acre.
-Control of stormwater discharges from projects of less than one-half acre must be included in the program if: - that project is part of a larger common plan of development or sale; - if controlling such activities in a particular watershed is required by the Department; - iii. incorporates enforceable mechanisms for post-construction runoff control from new development and re-development projects to the extent allowable under State or local law that meet the State's most current technical standards: - -through available mechanisms (i.e. tenant lease agreements, bid specifications, requests for proposals, standard contract provisions, connection permits, maintenance directives / BMPS, access permits, consultant agreements, internal policies); - -procedures or policies must be developed for implementation and enforcement of the mechanisms; - -a written directive from the person authorized to sign the NOI stating that updated mechanisms must be used and who is responsible for ensuring compliance with and enforcing the mechanisms for construction projects that occur on property owned by the covered entity or within the maintenance jurisdiction of the MS4; and iv. includes a combination of structural or non-structural management practices (according to standards defined in the most current version of the NYS Stormwater management Design Manual that will reduce the discharge of pollutants to the MEP.
+- a.
+Develop (for newly authorized MS4s), implement, and enforce a program that: - i. provides equivalent protection to the NYS SPDES General Permit for Stormwater Discharges from Construction Activities, unless more stringent requirements are contained within this SPDES general permit; - ii. addresses stormwater runoff from new development and redevelopment projects to the small MS4 from projects that result in a land disturbance of greater than or equal to one-half acre.
+Control of stormwater discharges from projects of less than one-half acre must be included in the program if: - that project is part of a larger common plan of development or sale; - if controlling such activities in a particular watershed is required by the Department; - iii. incorporates enforceable mechanisms for post-construction runoff control from new development and re-development projects to the extent allowable under State or local law that meet the State's most current technical standards: - through available mechanisms (i.e. tenant lease agreements, bid specifications, requests for proposals, standard contract provisions, connection permits, maintenance directives / BMPS, access permits, consultant agreements, internal policies); - procedures or policies must be developed for implementation and enforcement of the mechanisms; - a written directive from the person authorized to sign the NOI stating that updated mechanisms must be used and who is responsible for ensuring compliance with and enforcing the mechanisms for construction projects that occur on property owned by the covered entity or within the maintenance jurisdiction of the MS4; and - the mechanisms and directive must assure compliance with the requirements of the NYS SPDES General Permit for Stormwater Discharges from Construction Activities;

+iv. includes a combination of structural or non-structural management practices (according to standards defined in the most current version of the NYS Stormwater management Design Manual that will reduce the discharge of pollutants to the MEP.
 In the development of environmental plans such as watershed plans, open space preservation programs, local laws, and ordinances covered entities must incorporate principles of Low Impact Development (LID), Better Site Design (BSD) and other Green Infrastructure practices to the MEP.